 While this can happen and probably does for some, it is by no means the goal nor the norm, especially not for people just starting out (which can include anyone in their first 3-5 years practicing).
 If all goes well and you are led properly, you will simply notice different things during and following each sitting.
 In other words, you’ll know that something happened though not sure what.
 And that’s perfect to keep going.

 2. “I can’t stop my mind from wandering or thinking!”

 No kidding!
-This is extremely hard and in fact, not even the goal.
+This is extremely hard and in fact, a huge reason why you may struggle to meditate.
 Trying to still the mind and bring it to a place of pure emptiness is an incredible feat of willpower.
 Is this possible to accomplish?
 Well, I suppose so but I don’t focus on that.
 For starters, there’s an easier way.
 And secondly, if someone accomplishes such a ‘skill’, generally the pride associated with this achievement will be a real obstacle to spiritual growth and attainment which requires an attitude of humility and love.

 The true discipline is to make the mind your ally so that it cooperates with you.
 The mind can be trained much like a pet.
 You can learn to condition the mind to follow your direction so that it relaxes during the times you want to meditate.
 But much like a dog, you will never get it NOT to show excitement when it’s time to go for a walk or to eat.
 So think of the mind to be managed, in a loving way.
 It then loves to follow orders and be pleasing to the master much like a well trained pet.
 We will begin to empower the soul as the master of your being, not the mind.